-He closes the gap between them and continues in a much lower tone, placing a hand on her upper arm which she looks at warily, mentally forbidding herself to give into instinct and move away
+He closes the gap between them and continues in a much lower tone, placing a hand on her upper arm which she glances down at warily; mentally forbidding herself to give into instinct and move away.

-Wilson watches Cameron remove his hand from hers, and, when she finally speaks, her tone is ice cold
+Wilson watches Cameron remove his hand from her arm pointedly, and when she finally speaks, her tone is ice cold.

 Vogler's large features flush angrily for a brief moment before he shrugs, takes a step back, and regards his right hand as if inspecting for dirt.
 When he continues his voice is dangerously silky

-'And who, may I ask, will be writing your reference when you apply to those other hospitals, Dr Cameron?
+"And who, may I ask, will be writing your reference when you apply to those other hospitals, Dr Cameron?
 House?
-When Princeton is done with him, you will be better off without his name anywhere near yours.
-Of course in such a case, a member of the board would be more than happy to give you a glowing reference... but I would bare in mind who owns the board before you get too busy planning your future.
+When Princeton is done with him, you'll be better off without his name anywhere near yours.
+Of course in such a case, a member of the board would be more than happy to give you a glowing reference... but, I would bare in mind who owns the board before you get too busy planning your future.
 I am offering you a hand, and you will need it.
-I suggest you reconsider throwing away all those years of medical practice, and think hard about how your stubbornness will affect your colleagues...'
+I suggest you reconsider throwing away all those years of medical practice, and think hard about how your stubbornness will affect your colleagues..."

 He gives her one last look before turning his back, effectively dismissing her

-Vogler takes a file, seemingly at random, from the desk and walks briskly off towards the elevators.
-Wilson regards Cameron uncomfortably as she stands where Vogler left her, head slightly bowed, fists clenching and unclenching slowly.
-He slips around the counter until he stands just in front of her, wishing her hair wasn't so damn long and falling over her face so as better to gage her expression.
+Vogler takes a file- seemingly at random- from the desk and walks briskly off towards the elevators.
+Wilson regards Cameron uncomfortably as she stands where Vogler left her; head slightly bowed, and fists clenching and unclenching slowly.
+He slips around the counter until he stands just in front of her, wishing her hair wasn't so damn long and falling over her face so as to better gage her expression.
 He clears his throat awkwardly and she looks up at him.

 Her expression, he finds out, is unreadable.